Barber calls for mobile stylists to be prosecuted for breaking coronavirus rules

 But Mr Yarwood is outraged at the number of people willing to risk safety for the sake of a haircut.

-He said: “I am truly disturbed by the fact that so many barbers in Norwich are offering mobile barbering even more so the fact that the general public are willing to let someone in their house.
+He said: “I am truly disturbed by the fact that so many barbers in Norwich are offering mobile barbering, and even more so the fact that the general public are willing to let someone in their house.

 If you value what this story gives you, please consider supporting the Eastern Daily Press.
 Click the link in the yellow box below for details.